-This fast-growing member of the yellow pine group is an easy seeder and is planted to help stabilize soil, reduce erosion, and beautiful noise, wind barrier, and a magnificent shade tree.
+This fast-growing member of the yellow pine group is an easy seeder.
+It is planted to help stabilize soil, reduce erosion, and beautiful noise, create a wind barrier, and create a magnificent shade tree.

 The leaves are needle-like, 4 to 9 inches long and are in groups of three.
 The needles are slightly twisted, have a bluish-green tint, are stiff, and stay green all year round.
 The bark is thick, scaly, grayish-brown, and grows thick with layers.
 The flowers of the Loblolly are usually a yellowish-orange and give way to cones.
 The pinecones are 3 to 5 inches long, dull brown, and prickly.

-The Loblolly is also an excellent habitat for many animals, from the enchanting white-tailed deer, wild turkey, gray squirrels to rabbit, quail, and doves.
+The Loblolly is also an excellent habitat for many animals, from the enchanting white-tailed deer, wild turkey, and gray squirrels to rabbits, quail, and doves.
 Many songbirds love to feed on the seeds and help propagate the trees by spreading the seeds and the deer and other rodents.
 The Red crossbill depends on the Loblolly pine seeds for up to 50% of their diet.
 Other birds that frequent are the Carolina chickadees, warblers, Bachman’s warblers, northern bobwhites, and brown-headed nuthatches.
-Bald Eagles and Osprey have been seen to nest in the tall Loblolly trees as well.
+Bald Eagles and Osprey have also been seen to nest in the tall Loblolly trees.
 Two endangered species use these pines, the fox squirrels, who eat the cones, and the red-cockaded woodpeckers, who will nest in old-growth trees.

 Black Pine Tree

 The iconic Black Pine Tree can grow to about 80 feet tall at maturity under the appropriate conditions.
-Expands to a width of up to 40 feet sideways, its trunk takes on a silvery black color, and the foliage is a deep green color-forming needle that gives it a look dense and bushy.
+Expanding to a width of up to 40 feet sideways, its trunk takes on a silvery black color, and the foliage is a deep green color-forming needle that makes it look dense and bushy.
 Young trees have a unique density and foliage, and cones appear early in the spring.

 This tree grows solid and lush in any well-drained soil.
 A good dose of free sun is necessary for sound development.
-Its fame has gone worldwide to be the most desirable variety of pine trees for its high tolerance to varied temperatures and terrains.
-You not only see the Black Pine Tree in the forests and mountains but have become valuable ornaments for private gardens too.
+Its fame has been the most desirable variety of pine trees worldwide for its high tolerance to varied temperatures and terrains.
+You not only see the Black Pine Tree in the forests and mountains, but they have also become valuable ornaments for private gardens.